Imagine...with all your mind, Believe...with all your heart, Achieve...with all your might.

 "A child or young person has special educational needs and disabilities if they have a learning difficulty and/or a disability that means they need special health and education support."
 (NHS website)

-Here at Scotts, we celebrate that every child's learning journey is different.
+Here at Scotts, we celebrate that every child’s learning journey is different.
 We strive to ensure that every child receives the highest quality teaching, adapted to their individual needs, to help them to achieve their personal goals.
+We want to support them to build on essential knowledge and skills both in the curriculum and with skills for life.
+It is vital that our pupils are equipped with the tools needed to become independent, inquisitive learners both in and out of the classroom.
+All of our classrooms are inclusive environments, where all learners develop together, working towards the common goal of achieving their personal best.

 More information about SEND provision at Scotts: